Fabrifio/gravity-glitch-net/README.md

 In this work we compare two deep learning network designs for glitch classification.
 Both approaches consists in an initial set of three CNNs, each processing images associated to a specific time window to extract feature vectors.
 On the second part, which performs the classification task, the first approach uses a Single-layer Perceptron (SLP) network, while the second approach uses a Bidirectional LSTM (BiLSTM) network.
 The proposals achieve high performance score while converging quickly, reducing training time and allowing room for future improvements.

-# Gravity Glitch Network
-Deep neural network designed for the classification of glitches in spectrogram images of gravitational waves.

-Each gravitational wave is associated with a set of four time-frequency images, each differing in time window length.
-The images with the shortest time window were discarded due to the poor performance in test with trained CNN with respect to other time windows.

-The network consists of two main parts: the first part employs three parallel CNNs, each processing the same time-frequency image captured with different time windows.
-The second part, responsible for the classification task, follows two possible approaches: a BiLSTM to capture dependencies between features from different time-windows, or a Single Layer Perceptron (SLP) to capture dependencies by aggregating the features of all the time-windows.

-The SLP achieved a test accuracy of 0.9691, slightly surpassing the BiLSTM model's score of 0.9674.
+The SLP achieved a test accuracy of 0.9682, slightly surpassing the BiLSTM model's score of 0.9674.

 ## Dataset
 The dataset is composed by time-frequency spectrogram images of gravitational waves affected by random noise, causing the presence of glitches.
 Each gravitational wave is captured by four images with different time windows.